Links on Android Authority may earn us a commission. Learn more.

 - Click Start to create the bootable USB.
 It will take some time to write the files to the USB drive.
 You will see a confirmation when the process is complete.

 The rest of the process is like any regular old bootable USB installation.
 Attach the USB drive to the system you want to upgrade to Windows 11, and boot it up.
 You can now boot into the Windows 11 bootable USB by bringing up your Boot device menu by pressing the boot options key specific to your system.
 It’s usually the Delete key or one of the function keys.
 You can look up the key binding specific to your system.
 Once the boot device menu shows up, select the USB drive, and follow the Windows 11 installation setup.

 More here: How to run Android apps on Windows 11

 Using Windows 11 on unsupported hardware

-Like we mentioned earlier, this is a stripped-down version of Windows 11.
+As we mentioned earlier, this is a stripped-down version of Windows 11.
 While it doesn’t take away too many components, the components that do get removed could potentially cripple support for current or future features in the OS.
 Microsoft is already taking away Windows Update support, and it could take away more things in the future.

-That being said, this is still a solid way to get Windows 11 to breathe new life into an aging system.
+This is still a solid way to get Windows 11 to breathe new life into an aging system.
 This is especially true if you have an older system that lacks TPM since this method will let you install Windows 11 without TPM.
 Just be prepared to have a few features be wonky.
 We will be updating this guide with better ways to install Windows 11 on unsupported hardware, so stay tuned for more.